1.2 What does an archive look like and what does it do?

 What are the core job titles and what do they do?

 There are typically several core roles in data archives, such as a data manager, data curator, policy advisor, and information system engineer.
-However, the type and naming of certain roles and positions, the number of people holding them, and the responsibilities assigned to them may vary, but they always relate to the following functions that a data archive must provide according to the Open Archival Information System - OAIS (find out more about OAIS in the section What is the overall process of archiving from beginning to end?)
+However, the type and naming of certain roles and positions, the number of people holding them, and the responsibilities assigned to them may vary, but they always relate to the functions that a data archive must provide according to the Open Archival Information System - OAIS (find out more about OAIS in the section What is the overall process of archiving from beginning to end?)

 • Curation of data

 Data curation is one of the main activities of data archives.
-It is a chain of processes that are necessary for the long-term preservation of research data.
+It is a chain of processes necessary for the long-term preservation of research data.
 Data curation means that datasets that are ingested, stored and shared need to be examined for consistency, authenticity, integrity, long-term quality and relevance over time.
 Implicit to the data curation are tasks of data preservation and data management (Palmer et al. 2013), which are both similarly broad terms encompassing many different tasks taken together.
 Depending on the division of roles and responsibilities in an archive, these tasks can be executed by one person or a large team.

 • Persistent Identifiers (PIDs) to link information

 A persistent identifier (PID) is a long-lasting reference to a document, file, web page, author, organisation or other object.
 While URLs can change or become unavailable, PIDs are meant to reliably point to a digital resource.
 More information on PIDs can be found in the section What is the overall process of archiving from beginning to end?.
 A common PID used for datasets is a DOI (Digital Object Identifier).
-DOIs can be registered through DataCite (DataCite, n.d.
-[Accessed July 30, 2022b]) when an archive registers to become a member.
-Some CESSDA archives make use of DOI registrations through DaRA, a service offered by GESIS in collaboration with DataCite (da|ra, n.d.).
-Other PIDs can also be used (e.g., Handle).
-For more information on persistent identifiers, see the Persistent Identifier Guide (Persistent Identifier Wijzer n.d.).
+DOIs can be registered through DataCite, but an archive will first have to register to become a member.
+Some CESSDA archives make use of DOI registrations through DaRA, a service offered by GESIS in collaboration with DataCite.
+Other PIDs, such as a Handle, can also be used.
+For more information on persistent identifiers, see the Persistent Identifier Guide.

 • Making data available